Why stay at The Vagabond During World Cup

 July 18, 2026 Bronze Final Third-place playoff 17:00

 Want the full tournament schedule?
-See our Complete World Cup 2026 Match Schedulee with all 104 matches, kickoff times, and venues across 16 cities
+See our Complete World Cup 2026 Match Schedule with all 104 matches, kickoff times, and venues across 16 cities

 Getting to Hard Rock Stadium from The Vagabond

 The perfect home base, our location makes getting to the stadium straightforward.
 Hard Rock Stadium is just 11 miles north in Miami Gardens.
-On a normal day, Google will confidently tell you it's a 20-25 minute drive up the I-95.
+On a normal day, Google will confidently tell you it's a 20 to 30 minute drive up I-95.
 Sometimes it's right — just not during World Cup.
-On match days, expect 30–40 minutes, sometimes 45–60 depending on which teams are playing and how badly everyone wants to see Messi.
+On match days the rules change.
+Expect 30-45 minutes, sometimes 45-60 depending on which teams are playing and how badly everyone wants to see Messi.
 Morning matches move faster.
-Evening matches get swallowed by rush hour and stadium chaos. .
+Evening matches collide with rush hour and stadium chaos.

 Here's how each way of getting to Hard Rock Stadium compares on cost, time, and who it really suits.